openid/OpenYOLO-Spec/android/introduction.md

 </intent-filter>
 ```

-Based on this, all installed credential providers can be located through
+The client library within a service can then discover all hint providers on the
-the following package manager query:
+device via the following package manager query:

 ```java
 Intent hintIntent = new Intent("org.openyolo.hint");